 The glial cell-specific proteome

-Transcriptome analysis shows that 77% (n=15561) of all human proteins (n=20162) are detected in glial cells and 3758 of these genes show an elevated expression in any glial cells compared to other cell type groups.
-In-depth analysis of the elevated genes in glial cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of glial cells: astrocytes, oligodendrocyte precursor cells, oligodendrocytes, microglial cells, Muller glia cells and Schwann cells.
+Transcriptome analysis shows that 67% (n=13603) of all human proteins (n=20162) are detected in glial cells and 2411 of these genes show an elevated expression in any glial cells compared to other cell type groups.
+In-depth analysis of the elevated genes in glial cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of glial cells: astrocytes, Bergmann glia, Muller glia, pituicytes/FSCs, oligodendrocyte precursor cells, oligodendrocytes, Schwann cells and microglia.

 The glial cell transcriptome